 That’s just a nun with a bag of oranges

-This site-specific work was extracted from my digital archive, then in excess of 270,000 images, and with a focus on recent work created in Finland and the Netherlands.
+This site-specific work was extracted from my digital archive, then in excess of 270,000 images.
+It focused on recent work created in Finland and the Netherlands.
 It is peppered with references, some potent, others inane and some to be taken with a grain of salt.
 It’s as personal as it is impersonal.
 Some photos speak volumes and others barely whisper, yet when combined as a whole they pop like candy.

 I had a great conversation on opening night with Iina Antinluomo of the Turun Sanomat about That’s just a nun with a bag of oranges.
 She picked up on the environmental aspect of the work calling her piece ‘Seas of the world are a photographer’s concern’.
 It was terrific to read it.